-When deeming the Director of Photography, the Manitoba Trainee must be from the camera department, unless it can be proved that there is no available trainee(s) in this department.
-The labour organizations and FTM may work with the eligible applicant corporation to best match their deeming training requirements to the individual circumstances of the production.
+The matched Manitoba trainee may receive training in a different department than the eligible non-resident, except when deeming the Director of Photography.
+In this case, the Manitoba trainee must be from the camera department, unless it can be proved that there are no available trainees in this department.
+Based on the individual circumstances of factual productions, this matched training expectation may be waived at the discretion of the relevant labour organization.
+The labour organizations and Film Training Manitoba may work with the eligible applicant corporation to best match their deeming training requirements to the individual circumstances of the production.